Genius-Excel/practic_JS_Cousera/README.md

-# This is my personal practice with JavaScrit.
+# This is my personal practice with JavaScprit.

 * Writing simple Hello World
 * Declaring a variable and assigning value to it.